-The Young Artist Mentorship Program is free to take part in and is supported by the NFA Diversity and Inclusion Committee.
+The Young Artist Mentorship Program is free to take part in and is supported by the NFA Inclusion, Diversity, Equity and Accessibility Committee.

-The YAMP operates in two semesters—fall (September–December) and spring (January–May)—and consists of a group of four to six mentors and four to six protégés, meeting one-on-one bi-weekly and as a large group every two to three months, at least once a semester.
+The YAMP operates in two semesters—fall (September–December) and spring (January–May)—and consists of a group of three to four mentors and four to six mentees, meeting one-on-one monthly with their paired mentor and as a large group every month.
+Mentees are selected for one semester term only.

-Throughout each semester, mentors and protégés meet to engage in career development activities such as (but not limited to): discussing career goals, cultivating networking opportunities, creating a digital presence, exploring grant and proposal opportunities, building a flute studio, and other related topics.
-Protégés are encouraged to formulate questions and project ideas related to their mentors' experience.
+Throughout each semester, mentors and mentees meet to engage in career development activities such as (but not limited to): discussing career goals, cultivating networking opportunities, creating a digital presence, exploring grant and proposal opportunities, building a flute studio, and other related topics.
+Mentees are encouraged to formulate questions and project ideas related to their mentors' experience.
 These meetings will not serve as supplementary lessons.

 Large group meetings

-Every two to three months, all YAMP participants (both mentors and protégés) meet as a group.
-Group meetings act as networking opportunities and safe spaces where protégés can share their current projects and connect
+Every month, the mentees meet as a group.
+Group meetings act as networking opportunities and safe spaces where mentees can share their current projects and connect

 Please read through the description above to ensure that you're suited to this program.
 In addition, each applicant must:

-If you have questions about the Young Artist Mentorship Program, send an email to email@example.com.
+If you have questions about the Young Artist Mentorship Program, send an email to Dr. Hasan at firstname.lastname@example.org.